StructureScience/nonlinear-system-overview/README.md

-# nonlinear-system-overview
+# Nonlinear System Overview

 A theoretical framework for nonlinear dissipative systems, structure formation, and irreversibility.

+## Status
+Draft v0.1

+## Author
+Leding Ren

+## Abstract
+This work develops a structural perspective on nonlinear systems, where dissipation, irreversibility, and noise emerge as necessary consequences of constrained dynamics.

+## Access
+- PDF: ./output/book1.pdf

+## Citation
+(To be updated after DOI)